Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Symmetry and correlated states

 In Fig. \ref{fig3}(c) we summarize the main features of ${h(\kk)}$ as a function of $1/\epsilon_r$ The different components grow linearly with $1/\epsilon_r$, ${h}_{x0}$ and ${h}_{yz}$ becoming the largest with increasing coupling, already prevailing at $\epsilon_r \lesssim 50$.

-\paragraph*{{Symmetry and correlated states.}}
+\section{Symmetry and correlated states}

 Here, we comment on the consequences of our renormalization procedure on the symmetry in the $n_B=4$ system.
-For a detailed analysis of the symmetries of MATBG, including larger $n_B$, we refer the reader to the Supplementary Materials \cite{Note1} as well as to Refs. \cite{bernevig21,Bultinck20,song22}.
+For a detailed analysis of the symmetries of MATBG, including larger $n_B$, we refer the reader to Appendix \ref{appd} as well as to Refs. \cite{bernevig21,Bultinck20,song22}.

 The most important outcome is the widening of the flat bands by the large component ${h}_{x0}(\kk) \sigma_x + {h}_{yz}(\kk) \sigma_y \tau_z$.
 The generator $\mathcal{G}_{\text{flat}} = \sum_{\kk} c^\dagger_{\kk } \sigma_y \tau_x c_{\kk }$ is then broken and the system diverges from the $U(4)_{\text{flat}}$ symmetry of the 'nonchiral-flat' limit.
 On the other hand, $\mathcal{G}_{\text{chiral}} = \sum_{\kk} c^\dagger_{\kk } \sigma_x \tau_y c_{\kk }$ commutes with this dominant term thus the 'chiral-nonflat' $U(4)_{\text{chiral}}$ symmetry is approximately preserved.